faucherb94/Spoiled-Tomatillos/README.md

 Our method of mitigating this is telling the app to search for an environment variable called `DB_PASS` every time it runs.
 For this to work, the `DB_PASS` env var must be set in the environment running the app every time it runs.
 We made this work by editing the `.bashrc` file of every machine that runs this app (both development and deployment) to contain the line `export DB_PASS=<password>`.
 This isn't a perfect method, but it worked for rapid development.

+Once you have a database setup, you'll need to source the sql script spoiled_tomatillos.sql to setup the proper schema the app expects.

 ### External APIs

 The app also makes API calls to OMDB and TMDB.
 For these calls to succeed, you must generate API keys for your team: